 Your tone should be friendly and conversational.

 Please break paragraphs into 2-3 sentences each.
 A wall of text is unattractive.

-Note: If your content is excessively poor, we will write a note and leave it “Pending” until you fix it.
+Note: If your content is excessively poor, too generic or vague, we will leave it unpublished until you fix it.

 *** End of Main Guidelines ***

 You may insert an ad code from the Revenue Share screen and earn 100% of the revenue for each ad click.
 Your ad appears at the bottom of the article.